Tools and Guides

 Library Tools and Guides

-A-Z Databases | The University Libraries subscribe to over a thousand databases (PsycInfo, Statista, JSTOR, etc.) that allow you to have access to electronic resources like journals, articles, and books.
-You can narrow your search down by subject or search for a known database.
-Make sure your wireless network is set to “wustl-encrypted-2.0” when accessing databases while on campus.
+• A-Z Databases | WashU Libraries subscribe to over a thousand databases (PsycInfo, Statista, JSTOR, etc.) that allow researchers to access electronic resources like journals, articles, and books.
+Researchers can narrow their search down by subject or search for a known database.

-ArchivesSpace | Search and locate materials across all collecting areas in the Julian Edison Department of Special Collections: Dowd Illustration Research Archive, Film and Media Archive, Local History, Manuscripts, Rare Books, and University Archives.
+• ArchivesSpace | Search and locate materials across all collecting areas in the Julian Edison Department of Special Collections: Dowd Illustration Research Archive, Film and Media Archive, Local History, Manuscripts, Rare Books, and University Archives.

-Classic Catalog | The Classic Catalog includes records for books, journals, newspapers, conference proceedings, government documents, microforms, video, and audio recordings in University Libraries’ collections and Washington University Medical School’s Becker Library collection.
+• Classic Catalog | The Classic Catalog includes records for books, journals, newspapers, conference proceedings, government documents, microforms, and video and audio recordings in WashU Libraries’ collections and Washington University Medical School’s Becker Library collection.

-eJournals & eBooks | Search for electronic resources that include books, chapters, journals, and articles.
+• eJournals & eBooks | Search for electronic resources that include books, chapters, journals, and articles.

-Google Scholar | Google Scholar provides a simple way to search for scholarly literature broadly.
+• Google Scholar | Google Scholar provides a simple way to search for scholarly literature broadly.
 From one place, you can search across many disciplines and sources: articles, theses, books, abstracts, and court opinions from academic publishers, professional societies, online repositories, universities, and other websites.

-New Acquisitions | The new books feed features new acquisitions during the past 15 days.
+• New Acquisitions | The new book feed features new acquisitions during the past 15 days.
 Users can filter and refine their search results within the acquisitions feed.

-Open Scholarship | A repository that provides free and open access to the scholarly output of the University community by gathering it in one place.
+• Open Scholarship | A repository that provides free and open access to the scholarly output of the University community by gathering it in one place.
 It includes article reprints, journals, books, student projects, conference sites, and theses and dissertations.

-Primo | Primo provides one-stop access to the University Libraries’ collections by searching across hundreds of catalogs, indexes, and databases.
-Primo is a great place to begin your research because it searches multiple library resources through one interface.
-Because Primo encompasses such a rich variety of resources, it could lead you to resources you might have otherwise overlooked.
-Try searching in Primo when you might otherwise search Google Scholar, the University Libraries’ Catalog, or a research database like JSTOR.
+• Quick Search | Quick Search (formerly Primo) provides one-stop access to the WashU Libraries’ collections by searching hundreds of catalogs, indexes, and databases.
+Quick Search is a great place to begin your research because it searches multiple library resources through one interface.

-Research Guides | Research Guides are carefully curated guides that aim to provide research assistance about specific subject areas and specific courses.
+• Research Guides | Research Guides are carefully curated to provide research assistance about specific subject areas and specific courses.
 These guides contain useful resources that have been compiled by your friendly Washington University Librarians.

 Interlibrary Loan Search Tools

-Interlibrary Loan | Interlibrary Loan (ILL) allows Washington University students, faculty, and staff to obtain materials that the University Libraries does not own.
+• Interlibrary Loan | Interlibrary Loan (ILL) allows Washington University students, faculty, and staff to obtain materials that the WashU Libraries does not own.
 Log into ILLiad to submit a request.

-MOBIUS | If the University Libraries does not own a resource you need, you may be able to request it from another library.
-Use MOBIUS to search and request items from Missouri libraries.
+• MOBIUS | If the WashU Libraries does not own a resource you need, you may be able to request it from another library.
+Use MOBIUS to search and request items from other Missouri libraries.

-WorldCat | WorldCat is a catalog of materials held by libraries worldwide.
-Primarily a tool for searching books, it also includes periodicals, sound recordings, musical scores, videos, manuscripts, and maps.
+• WorldCat | WorldCat is a catalog of materials held by libraries worldwide.
+It includes periodicals, sound recordings, musical scores, videos, manuscripts, and maps, in addition to print materials.
 You can also submit an interlibrary loan request via WorldCat.

 Contact Us